-You can make an even bigger dent in your debt by getting help with student loans.
-In addition to targeting your student debt with your cash, why not get your student loans paid for by someone else?
+You can make an even bigger dent by getting help with student loans.
+Besides targeting your student debt with your cash, why not take the smart route and get your student loans paid for by someone — or something — else?

-From an extra $10 to $10,000, every bit helps, especially when it’s coming out of someone else’s pocket.
-Here are some original ideas to get free help with student loans.
+From an extra $10 to $50,000, every bit helps, especially when it’s not coming out of your pocket.
+Here are some of the smartest ways to pay off student loans.

-This program requires 10 years of on-time student loan payments while working in a position that qualifies for PSLF.
-You can get on an income-driven repayment plan to minimize monthly costs.
-After making 120 qualifying student loan payments, the federal government will forgive your remaining debt.
-Watch out, though ― you might owe taxes on the balance that’s forgiven.
+The program requires 10 years of on-time student loan payments while working in a position that qualifies for PSLF.
+You can get on an income-driven repayment (IDR) plan to minimize monthly costs.
+After making 120 qualifying student loan payments, the federal government could forgive your remaining debt.
+Watch out, though, as you might owe taxes on the balance that’s not forgiven.

-There are a number of organizations that offer student loan repayment assistance.
+There are many organizations that offer student loan repayment assistance.
 Some colleges or universities offer loan repayment assistance programs (LRAP).
-State-sponsored LRAPs offer student loan assistance to attract professionals like physicians or teachers.
+State-sponsored LRAPs offer student loan assistance to attract professionals such as physicians or teachers.

-The military can be another option for getting assistance in repaying student loans, or you can enroll in a federal income-driven repayment plan and aim for forgiveness after 20 to 25 years of payments.
+The military could be another option for getting assistance in repaying student loans.
+Or, you can enroll in a federal IDR plan to get forgiveness after 20 to 25 years of payments.

 If you’re lucky, you might find an employer offering work benefits to help you repay student loans.

 The most common form of this is matching student loan payments on a monthly or annual basis, up to a certain amount.
 Some employers may also offer tuition assistance or an education stipend to help you pay for school.
 Even a bonus or raise can be applied to your student loans to pay them off faster.